 |Mahashivaratri.
 Happy Fun Enjoy|

 This is a major Hindu festival that symbolizes the removal of darkness and ignorance and the emergence of a new ray of light and renewed hope in our lives.
-The night is spent by chanting mantras, attending prayers, fasting, meditating, etc. Devotees keep awake all through night doing japa or listen to stories from Puranas.
-People in thousands across India visit the Shiva temples in the neighborhood and participate in the temple prayer there.
+The night is spent by chanting mantras, attending prayers, fasting, meditation , etc. Devotees keep awake all through night doing japa or listen to stories from Puranas.
+People in thousands across India never fail to visit the Shiva temples in the neighborhood and participate in the temple prayer there.
 Countless people go on a pilgrimage to Jyotirlinga shrines.

 "During the Vigil Night of Shiva, Mahashivaratri,

 we are brought to the moment of interval

 when we must contemplate on that which

 During Mahashivaratri we have to be alone

 with our sword, the Shiva in us.

 to see what evil needs eradicating from our heart,